bestit/commercetools-order-export-bundle/README.md

         # Add where clauses for orders: https://dev.commercetools.com/http-api-projects-orders.html#query-orders
         default_where:        []

+        # Which template is used for the export of a single order?
         file_template:        detail.xml.twig

         # Provide an order field name or a format string for the date function enclosed with {{ and }}.